-I wrote about the importance of salt in my post of pork tenderloin rubs.
 In addition to bringing flavor, salt relaxes the proteins with meat and enables them to retain moisture.
 That is, salt helps meat stay juicy.
 In order for salt to work this magic it must first dissolve and then pass through the meat via osmosis.
 The beauty of a brine is that the salt is already dissolved and can start going to work immediately.
 Contrast this with applying salt in a rub where the solid salt must first be dissolved by a thin layer of liquid at the meat’s surface.
 Brines are also highly efficient at delivering other flavors while the salt is relaxing those proteins.

 Sometimes the only time I get to work on dinner is right after work.
 If I want to plan ahead for tomorrow’s dinner and it involves brining a tenderloin I will just cut the amount of salt in the brine in half and brine the tenderloin overnight.
 This works pretty good for me.